SiLab-Bonn/irrad_spectroscopy/README.rst

 ``ìrrad_spectroscopy`` is a package which provides functions for gamma and X-ray spectroscopy, including isotope identification, activity determination and spectral dose calculations.
 Furthermore, it offers functions for calculating the gamma equivalent dose for given isotopes as a function of their initial activity.

-The package was developed for spectroscopic analysis or proton-irradiated semiconductoir detector devices but can be used to analyze various samples from radioactive sources to activated machine parts.
+The package was developed for spectroscopic analysis or proton-irradiated semiconductor devices but can be used to analyze various samples, from radioactive sources to activated machine parts.
 It consits of few independent methods which togehter allow for a complete spectroscopic analysis, including plotting, of radioactive gamma-spectra.
 A step-by-step full spectroscopy of an example spectrum can be found in the ``examples`` folder.